CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <domain-id>      Domain

-### Atrributes
+### Attributes

-  stp              attributes related to global stp multicast        Configure multicast on the bridge vlan             Set of vlans in the bridge domain.
-Only applicable when the
-                   domain type is "vlan-aware".
+  stp              attributes related to global stp

+  multicast        Configure multicast on the bridge

+  vlan             Set of vlans in the bridge domain.
+Only applicable when the domain type is "vlan-aware".

-  encap            Interfaces added to this domain will, by default, use this
+  encap            Interfaces added to this domain will, by default, use this encapsulation.

-                   encapsulation.
-  mac-address      Override global mac address type             Type of bridge domain. untagged         Interfaces added to this domain will, by default, be trunk
-                   interfaces with a single untagged vlan.
+  mac-address      Override global mac address

+  type             Type of bridge domain.

+  untagged         Interfaces added to this domain will, by default, be trunk interfaces with a single untagged vlan.
 Untagged packets on domain ports will be put in this vlan.
-If none, then untagged packets will be dropped. vlan-vni-offset  A VNI offset while (automatically) mapping VLANs to VNIs
+If none, then untagged packets will be dropped.

+  vlan-vni-offset  A VNI offset while (automatically) mapping VLANs to VNIs

 ## nv set bridge domain <domain-id> stp